 Close

-8. A different way to say that something is not an exception, is
+8. A different way to say that a situation/event 'has happened before', is

 Isn't a one-off case:

-(phrase) This is commonly used for emphasis.
+(phrase) It means that an event/situation or a type of behaviour has happened before (maybe frequently).
+It is used when you want to reinforce a point that you are making (e.g. there is a problem with customer service).
 It is normally followed by a sentence which gives examples of other similar cases or situations.
 The opposite of this is 'an exception'.
 In Spanish: "no es un caso aislado".

 Close